-Filtering records can be used to select particular records for retrieval, via the RequestRecordsData message, or in defining bookmarks, via the BookmarkMeta message.
-The filtering of records is accomplished through expressions, FilterExpression, combining values for variables, DomainMeta, and the set operators not, union, and intersection, encoded in the messages FilterNot, FilterUnion, and FitlerIntersection, respectively.
-For example, the expression x≤20 would be expressed as the following FilterExpression
+Filtering records can be used to select particular records for retrieval, via the RequestRecordsData message, or in defining bookmarks via the BookmarkMeta message.
+Filtering of records is accomplished through expressions (FilterExpression), combining values for variables (DomainMeta), and the set operators not, union, and intersection, encoded in the messages FilterNot, FilterUnion, and FitlerIntersection respectively.
+For example, the expression x≤20 would be expressed as the following FilterExpression:

 filter_domain { interval { var_id: 0 last_value: 20 } }